tmhglnd/mercury/docs/tutorial.md

 While working on this tutorial you might run into some issues where something is not working as expected or as mentioned in the tutorial.
 This can have many different reasons.
 The first thing you can do is go to the [**troubleshooting**]() page and see if you can find your problem there.
 The next thing you can do is try to restart Mercury and see if that solves the issue.
 If none of that worked you can check the [**issues**](https://github.com/tmhglnd/mercury/issues) to see if your problem was already reported by someone else.
 If not, you can file a [new issue](https://github.com/tmhglnd/mercury/issues/new) yourself.
 An other possibility for the issue is that this tutorial actually has an typ-o or error of some kind.

-**You are welcome to edit this tutorial and make a pull request.** :pray:
+**You are welcome to edit this tutorial and make a pull request** :pray:

 # Table of Contents